 Everest three pass trek after Kongma-La, we visit in Chhukung Valley and hike downward to Namche Bazaar via Tengboche Monastery and continue to final sports Hillary airstrip of Lukla.
 These three passes trekking is provided you with unexpected spectacular, magnificent panoramic mountain views of the Khumbu Himalaya including the World’s Highest Peaks of Mt: Everest, Makalu, Aamadablam, Khangtega, Thamserku, Lhotse, Nuptse, Cholatse, Cho-Oyu, Kongde, and many others.

-Trekking in Everest three Pass is well famous hardest Trekking destination in the world’s adventure Lovers, every year visiting many travelers because of the World’s highest peak of Mt: Everest (8,848 m) first expedition was in 1950 from the Nepalese side by Sir Edmond Hilary and Tenjin Norgay Sherpa, since that time every traveler is extremely interesting to visit this area.
-Three passes trekking is the most attractive trekking trail, but its high-altitude pass is as well as challenging for every hiker.
-These three passes trekking gives you an exciting adventure experience in your lifetime.
+Everest three Pass is well famous hardest Trekking destination in the world’s adventure Lovers, every year visiting many travelers because of the World’s highest peak of Mt: Everest (8,848 m) first expedition was in 1950 from the Nepalese side by Sir Edmond Hilary and Tenjin Norgay Sherpa, since that time every traveler is extremely interesting to visit this area.
+Three passes trekking is the most attractive trekking trail, but its high-altitude pass is as well as challenging for every hiker. three passes trekking gives you an exciting adventure experience in your lifetime.

 - All airport pick up drop, hotel transfers by private car or van.